 Working with “real life” scenarios, ALNS ensures learning is reinforced.
 Each learner is likely to have specific learning needs.
 These are identified at our first session and confirmed with the employer before sessions begin.
 L&N for work can involve a short-, medium- or long-term outlook.

-In 2018, we started working with organisations to enhance employees’ literacy and numeracy skills for work.
-Through this, 2019 has seen ALNS moving into distance (i.e. online) mentoring.
-If you’ve not been able to find help in your area, get in contact using the details below.
-You can also call the Reading Writing Hotline to find services near you.
+In 2018, ALNS began working with organisations to enhance employees’ literacy and numeracy skills for work.
+2019 also saw us moving into distance – i.e. online – mentoring.
+If you can’t find help in your area, get in contact here.
+You can also call the Reading Writing Hotline to find services near you – 1300 655 506.

-I recently had the chance to talk with a business client about transitioning their L&N learners into further work and/or training.
-Click here to view or download the handout I created to guide the discussion.
-The transition process, especially at work, is very powerful and can see the learner going public with their skills for the first time.
-Within this, there can be a lot of stressors, many of which we can be unaware of.
-Please feel free to share this handout or use it as a guide in helping you transition your learners.
-L&N skills development is a courageous step from which businesses can feed into and grow.
+ALNS recently had the chance to talk with a business client about transitioning their L&N learners into further work and training.
+Click here or on the image to view the handout we created.
+The transition process, especially at work, is powerful – it often sees learners going public for the first time.
+This can trigger a lot of stressors, many of which employers can be unaware of.
+Feel free to share this handout or use it to guide you transition your learners.
+L&N skills development is a courageous step into which businesses can feed.

 - job seeking